-FHA offers two programs.
+There are two programs available.
 One is for those who own the land and the other for mobile homes that are or will be located in a mobile home park.

-Hometown Equity Mortgage makes it easy.
-Apply online to see if you qualify by clicking on the banner below or call us and we’ll be happy to discuss your needs at: (855) 563-4836
+Apply to see if you qualify by calling us and we’ll be happy to discuss your needs at: 833-381-8733

 *Disclaimer: Certain restrictions and credit approval apply; not all applicants will qualify.
 All approvals are subject to underwriting guidelines which include but are not limited to: acceptable credit & income history, current homeowners insurance, property value, debt to income ratio, etc. Minimum & maximum loan amounts apply.
 Please contact Hometown Equity Mortgage for further details.